123jsen/123jsen/README.md

 ### Hello there 👋

 - Learning Web Development with MERN stack
-- Learning AI and ML with Tensorflow and Keras
+- Learning AI and ML with Tensorflow and PyTorch
-- Currently researching Graph Learning at CUHK as student researcher
+- Currently researching Optimization and Graph Learning at CUHK as student researcher
+- Also working on applying RNNs and Reinforcement Learning